 *** Please note….
 While some Christmas scenes can be painfully triggering to dissociative trauma survivors, please note that no one gets hurt in this video.
 These children are finding the beauty in Christmas.
 They are building nice memories.

 Another life long favorite of mine is “What Child is This”.
 I have always found the music and melody of this song to be so so so pretty.
-It reaches deep into my heart.
+For many years, especially in my childhood, I played this song over and over and over on the piano.
+I found the melody so beautiful and calming.
+Even now, it reaches deep into my heart.
 Please have a listen to this incredible version of an already beautiful song.

 I hope my musical walk down memory lane helps to inspire you to let music bring peace and joy to your heart and soul this holiday season.